 Workers’ compensation is insurance that benefits employees injured on the job.
 These benefits can include medical expenses, income replacement, and death benefits.
 In most cases, workers’ compensation is mandatory, meaning employers must provide coverage for their employees.

 Welding-related injuries can be severe and often require expensive medical treatment.
 If you are injured while welding, you must know your rights and understand the workers’ compensation process.
-An experienced workers’ compensation attorney can help you navigate the system and get the benefits you deserve.
+An experienced NY workers’ compensation attorney can help you navigate the system and get the benefits you deserve.

-Hire a Lawyer to Protect Your Rights
+Hire a New York Injury Lawyer to Protect Your Rights

 When you’ve been injured at work, the last thing you want to worry about is whether or not you can afford to hire a lawyer.
 Workman’s compensation lawyers understand the financial stress of being injured and work to get you the compensation you deserve.
-Whether dealing with a denied claim or not sure what benefits you’re entitled to, a workman’s compensation lawyer can help.
+Whether dealing with a denied claim or not sure what benefits you’re entitled to, a New York workman’s compensation lawyer can help.
 Contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353 for a consultation.